Saturn V: Post-Apollo proposal

 In the early 1970s, as the public's attention turned away from space exploration to other matters, such as the Vietnam War, Congress began to cut NASA's budget.
 The U.S Government was less willing to continue funding NASA, especially after the improvement of U.S-Soviet relations.
+The Apollo Applications Program explored other Saturn V mission profiles.
+NASA considered three-man Venus flyby; the S-IVB stage would have been a "wet workshop" similar to the original design of Skylab.
 After Apollo, the Saturn V was planned to be the prime launch vehicle for Prospector.
 Prospector was a proposed 330 kg robotic rover, similar to the two Soviet Lunokhod rovers, the Voyager Mars probes, and a scaled-up version of the Voyager interplanetary probes.
 The Saturn V was also to have been the launch vehicle for the nuclear rocket stage RIFT test program and for some versions of the upcoming NERVA project.

 All of these planned uses of the Saturn V were canceled, with cost being a major factor.
 Edgar Cortright, who had been the director of NASA Langley, stated decades later that "JPL never liked the big approach.
 They always argued against it.
 I probably was the leading proponent in using the Saturn V, and I lost.
 Probably very wise that I lost."

 The canceled second production run of Saturn Vs would very likely have featured an uprated F-1 engine in its first stage, providing a substantial performance boost.
 Other likely changes would have been bigger fins, a strengthened construction, a stretched S-IC first stage, and the HG-3 engine for the upper stages.

 A number of alternate Saturn vehicles were proposed based on the Saturn V, ranging from the Saturn INT-20 with an S-IVB stage and interstage mounted directly onto a S-IC, through to the Saturn V-24(L), which would not only have five uprated F-1 engines in the first stage, but also four strap-on boosters with two uprated F-1 engines each, giving a total of thirteen F-1 engines firing at launch.

 Lack of a second Saturn V production run killed these plans, and left the United States without a super heavy-lift launch vehicle.
 Some in the U.S. space community came to lament this situation.
 The Saturn-Shuttle could also have eliminated the Space Shuttle Solid Rocket Boosters that ultimately precipitated the Challenger accident in 1986.